BSidesMUC/BsidesMunich2019/index.md

 ---
 layout: textpage
-title: BSidesMunich will be back in spring, 2019!
+title: BSidesMunich will be back in March, 2019!

 ideal_image_slider: true
 ---